foundryvtt/pf2e/CONTRIBUTING.md

 ### Prettier

 We have started to integrate Prettier into this project, but it is still early days.
 Please do not submit any merge requests with reformatted / auto-formatted code outside what you are actively contributing to.
 Unfortunately there is a lot of technical debt in this project, and we will be biting it off in small chunks.

+Before committing, you can run `npm run test` to ensure your code will pass test runs.
+You can also use `npm run lint:fix` to auto-resolve some issues.